jacques/ofxparser/README.md

 ## Fork & Credits

-This is a fork of [grimfor/ofxparser](https://github.com/Grimfor/ofxparser) made to be framework independent.
+This is a fork of [asgrim/ofxparser](https://github.com/asgrim/ofxparser) which was a fork of [grimfor/ofxparser](https://github.com/Grimfor/ofxparser) made to be framework independent.
 The source repo was designed for Symfony 2 framework, so credit should be given where credit due!
 Heavily refactored by [Oliver Lowe](https://github.com/loweoj) and loosely based on the ruby [ofx-parser by Andrew A. Smith](https://github.com/aasmith/ofx-parser).